migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Signals.md

 want to empower you to get the job done.

-In those situations, you might still want to use the convenience emit method, over the ``emitSignal`` version.
+In those situations, you might still want to use the convenience emit method, over the ``Object/emitSignal`` version.
 But you will find that you can not just call the method with the signal name as you did before.

 In those cases, you will need to provide both the signal name, and the argument